-DAAD funding for S3 is now open for applications.
+DAAD Scholarship for S3 is now open for applications.
 These research grants are available to pursue doctoral programmes in Germany.
-The studentships are available for foreign students.
+Scholarships are available for foreign students.

 The aim of this grant programme is to support doctoral projects in Germany.